-rinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+Drinking water, including bottled water, may reason-ably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a heath risk.
-More information about contaminants and potential health effects can be obtained by calling the USEPA's Safe Drinking Water Hotline - 1-800-426-4791.
+More information about contaminants and potential health effects can be obtained by calling the USEPA's Safe Drinking Water Hotline - 1-800-426-4791 www.cdph.ca.gov/programs/pages/ddwem.aspx US Environmental Protection Agency: